ppogorze/notion-game-tracker-steamgriddb/README.md

 ### Games
 1. Run the games application: `python games.py`
-2. Select "Settings" to configure your API keys and database ID
+2. Select "Settings" to configure your API keys and database ID (separate for each application)
 3. Select "Add Game" and enter a game name
 4. Choose from the search results
 5. The game will be added to your Notion database with proper icon and cover image

 ### Anime
 1. Run the anime application: `python anime.py`
-2. Select "Settings" to configure your Notion integration
+2. Select "Settings" to configure your Notion integration and anime database ID
 3. Select "Add Anime" and enter an anime name
 4. Choose from the search results
 5. The anime will be added to your Notion database with proper cover image